-My training is in Birthing From Within, which is a great approach that is non-outcome focused, realistic, information based prenatal education.
+My training is originally in Birthing From Within, which is a great approach to childbirth preparation that is non-outcome focused, realistic, information based prenatal education.
 The emphasis is on building the kind of mindset that will help you cope with your birth.

 Over the years my classes have been refined to reflect what I see works really well for women and their partners.
 My style is definitely focused on building resiliency, confidence and capacity through information, hands-on practice, and conversation about your coping style and innate resources.
 I provide fact based information about birth, while helping you determine what is going to work well for you based on your style of coping and your preferences and needs.

 You can expect an opportunity to ask lots of questions and get answers that inform and inspire you.
 You will laugh.
 You will meet some really great people who are having babies around the same time as you, which is perfect for building new community.
-You can expect frank discussion of birth, and fantastic skill-building to prepare both your partner and you for all that lays ahead.
+You can expect frank discussion of birth, and fantastic skill-building to prepare both your partner and you.
 And, you can anticipate finishing the classes with a deeper confidence in yourselves in regards to your birth and new parenthood.